RosarioB/kafka-clients/README.md

 - ***scaling-kafka-streams***: it is useful to demonstrate how a Kafka Streaqms application can be scaled.

 - ***kafka-connect***: it uses a Kafka Connect JDBC source connector get the data from a Postgres database and import them inside a topic Kafka.

+- ***ksql***: it uses a Kafka Connect JDBC source connector get the data from a Postgres database and import them inside a topic Kafka.
+Then transforms the data with KSQL and the result is uploaded to a MySQL database using a JDBC sink connector.

 Each branch has its own README files which explains in details what the applications have been developed for and how to use them.